 New Zealand ASEAN Scholar Awards give candidates from selected countries an opportunity to gain knowledge and skills through study in specific subject areas which will assist in the development of their home country.

 The New Zealand Aid Programme delivers New Zealand’s official support for developing countries.
 The purpose of New Zealand’s aid is to develop shared prosperity and stability in the Pacific and beyond, drawing on the best of New Zealand’s knowledge and skills.

-If applicants are awaiting the result of an IELTS or TOEFL test, they can note this on their scholarship application form.
+If applicants are awaiting the result of an IELTS or TOEFL test, they can note this on their application form.

 - Application Deadline: Open for 2019